spacemeat/pyke/README.md

 ## Actions

 Pyke is not just good for building.
 There are other standard actions it can perform, with more forthcoming.
 Actually, it's more correct to say that `Phase` objects perform actions.
-Any string passed as an action on the command line will be applied as an action to the appropriate phases which implement the action.
+Any string passed as an action on the command line will be applied to the appropriate phases which implement the action.
 If no phase supports the action, it is quietly ignored.

 There is a default action (`report_actions`) which displays the available actions in each phase of a project.
 This default can be overridden in a config file, either in a project or under $HOME (see [configuring pyke](#configuring-pyke)), to make the default action something different.